Our Teachers & Staff

 Meghan McCloskey previously worked at Springdale Park Elementary in various positions, including Environmental Science teacher.
 A longtime resident of Virginia-Highland, she can often be found in the local shops and restaurants, or walking the neighborhood with her two crazy rescue dogs.
 Her son is a 2024 Midtown HS graduate and her daughter is currently a student there.
 Ms. McCloskey is excited to be a part of the Virginia-Highland Elementary team!

-Mrs. Holice Wolf - School Secretary
+Mrs. Holice Wolf - School Secretary and Registar

 I am a Midtown parent of a Howard Middle School teenager and a future Virginia-Highland ES 5th grader.
 I graduated from FIT with a degree in Merchandise Management and Marketing.
 After years in the fashion industry, I decided to focus on my family and work in childcare.
 With my kids at SPARK, I fell in love with the school and the staff, so I started working as a Paraprofessional at the school.
 Within SPARK, I took on different roles and enjoyed it and I am excited to take on a new challenge at Virignia-Highland Elementary!